Indonesia comprises of approximately 17,000 islands and is one of the largest country in Asia, being in both size and also population.

 It is a republic country with a presidential system.

 Being a tropical country that lies along the equator, it has two distinct climate which is the wet season and dry season.
 Temperatures ranges in Jakarta from 26C-30C.
 Average annual rainfall from lowland of 1,780 millimeters to highland of 6,100 millimeters.

-Visitors must posses a valid passport with minimum of six months validity.
+Visitors must possess a valid passport with the minimum of six months validity.
 Selected countries do not need a Visa to visit while the rest are usually granted visa on arrival, with exception to a few countries, please refer to our Visa Requirement for further information.

 Check out Visa for Long Term Stays in Indonesia

 The unit of currency is Indonesian Rupiah (Rp) (IDR).
 Foreign currencies can be converted at banks and money changers.

 The voltage used throughout Indonesia is 220 volts / 50Hz, similar to Australia and European countries with power plug type of 2-pin.
 Check out the Indonesia’s electricity and power plug example.

 Indonesia is linked nationally and internationally by telephone and internet.
 Dialing code is +62.